Where do I start?

 The styles of hearing aids include:

-Many hearing aids have tele-coil "T" switches for telephone use and public sound systems.
-Other options, such as FM systems and Bluetooth devices in conjunction with hearing aids, may provide the best benefit for some patients.
+Many modern hearing aids have tele-coil "T" switches for telephone use and public sound systems.
+Other options, such as FM systems and Bluetooth devices paired with hearing aids, may provide the best benefit for some patients.

 Dr. Liberio can help to determine the best type and fit of aids for you.